-Should you wish to attempt to preserve list item IDs without using the Office 365 migration API, the following workaround is offered as an alternative:
+Should you wish to attempt to preserve list item IDs without using the Microsoft 365 migration API, the following workaround is offered as an alternative:

 Note: The following procedure will allow you to preserve list item IDs, however it involves some manual steps and it will not preserve permissions, version history and attachments.

 - Ensure ShareGate Desktop's performance options are set to Minimal (this will ensure a single thread so that the IDs are copied sequentially.
 If another settings is set, it might not work because of multi-threading).

 - Create a new list in your destination (ensure it never had any items created in it, an empty list that used to have items that were deleted will not work).

 - Copy items (in any order) into your destination list, until you have items with the same ID numbers as at the source (even if the wrong items have the wrong IDs).
 For example, if you have IDs 1 to 100 in your source list, make sure you have items with IDs 1 to 100 in your destination list.